beharavenkatasatyaprasad/SilliFy-URL-Shortener-Server/README.md

 # [SillyFy-URL-Shortener-Server](https://sillyfy.herokuapp.com/)

-*A URL Shortening API
+*A URL Shortening API connected to [SillyFy-URL-Shortener-UI](https://github.com/beharavenkatasatyaprasad/SillyFy-URL-Shortener-UI)*

 ## 🚀 Getting started

-This project is already deployed on <a href="https://sillyfy.herokuapp.com/" target="_blank">https://sillyfy.herokuapp.com/</a>
+This project is deployed on <a href="https://sillyfy.herokuapp.com/" target="_blank">herokuapp</a>

 Instructions for local deployment are given below: